Judaism: Defining characteristics and principles of faith

-Whereas Jewish philosophers often debate whether God is immanent or transcendent, and whether people have free will or their lives are determined, halakha is a system through which any Jew acts to bring God into the world.
+Whereas Jewish philosophers often debate whether God is immanent or transcendent, and whether people have free will or their lives are determined, Halakha is a system through which Jews act to recognize God in the world.
 Ethical monotheism is central in all sacred or normative texts of Judaism.
 However, monotheism has not always been followed in practice.
-The Hebrew Bible (or Tanakh) records and repeatedly condemns the widespread worship of other gods in ancient Israel.
+The Hebrew Bible records and repeatedly condemns the widespread worship of other gods in ancient Israel.
 In the Greco-Roman era, many different interpretations of monotheism existed in Judaism, including the interpretations that gave rise to Christianity.

 Moreover, some have argued that Judaism is a non-creedal religion that does not require one to believe in God.
-For some, observance of halakha is more important than belief in God per se.
-In modern times, some liberal Jewish movements do not accept the existence of a personified deity active in history.
+For some, observance of Halakha is more important than belief in God per se.
 The debate about whether one can speak of authentic or normative Judaism is not only a debate among religious Jews but also among historians.

 Core tenets

-In the strict sense, in Judaism, unlike Christianity and Islam, there are no fixed universally binding articles of faith, due to their incorporation into the liturgy.
+Judaism does not possess fixed, universally binding articles of faith, in the same sense as those instituted by Christianity and Islam, though some are incorporated into the liturgy to a certain extent.
 Scholars throughout Jewish history have proposed numerous formulations of Judaism's core tenets, all of which have met with criticism.
-The most popular formulation is Maimonides' thirteen principles of faith, developed in the 12th century.
+In the 12th century, Maimonides developed his 13 principles of faith, which is the most widely accepted formulation.
 According to Maimonides, any Jew who rejects even one of these principles would be considered an apostate and a heretic.
 Jewish scholars have held points of view diverging in various ways from Maimonides' principles.
 Thus, within Reform Judaism only the first five principles are endorsed.